rollup/rollup/docs/08-troubleshooting.md

 ### Warning: "Treating [module] as external dependency"

 Rollup will only resolve *relative* module IDs by default.
-This means that an import statement like this...
+This means that an import statement like this…

 ```js
 import moment from 'moment';
 ```

-...won't result in `moment` being included in your bundle – instead, it will be an external dependency that is required at runtime.
+…won't result in `moment` being included in your bundle – instead, it will be an external dependency that is required at runtime.
 If that's what you want, you can suppress this warning with the `external` option, which makes your intentions explicit:

 ```js
 // rollup.config.js